FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 - **Continuous Improvement:** Embrace a culture of constant evolution, monitoring model performance and refining strategies to stay ahead of the curve.

 ## Elevate Your Lead Conversion Strategy
 Join us on this journey as we unlock the true potential of lead conversion in the dynamic landscape of EdTech.
-Together, let's propel ExtraaLearn towards unparalleled success in the digital realm.
+Together, let's propel TechLever+ towards unparalleled success in the digital realm.